0xMRTT/crs/README.md

 where the project contributors are actively discussing how we can move away from GitHub in the long term.
 We urge you to read about the [Give up GitHub](https://GiveUpGitHub.org) campaign from [the Software Freedom Conservancy](https://sfconservancy.org) to understand some of the reasons why GitHub is not a good place to host FOSS projects.

-If you are a contributor who personally has already quit using GitHub, please [check this resource](INSERT_LINK) for how to send us contributions without using
+If you are a contributor who personally has already quit using GitHub, please [open your issue here](https://codeberg.org/0xMRTT/crs/issues) and [your PR here](https://codeberg.org/0xMRTT/crs/pulls) for how to send us contributions without using
 GitHub directly.

 ![Logo of the GiveUpGitHub campaign](https://sfconservancy.org/img/GiveUpGitHub.png)